 - contact or indirect contact via a facilitator or others

-- the exchange of written correspondence directly between victim and offender
+- the exchange of letters directly between victim and offender

-- restorative justice “conferences” – where a facilitator brings together a victim and offender and together they talk through the offence, its impact on the individual, their family and the community, and its ongoing consequences
+- restorative justice ‘conferences’ – where a facilitator brings a victim and offender together to talk through the offence, its impact on the individual, their family and the community- and its ongoing consequences

-- direct reparation or indirect reparation may then be agreed between the participants as part of a conference agreement
+- direct actions or indirect actions may then be agreed between the participants as part of a conference agreement

 Restorative Justice Conferences